pantheon-systems/documentation/source/content/nested-docroot.md

  - ataylorme
 ---

 The [<dfn id="droot">docroot</dfn>](/code#pantheon-git-repository) is the directory from which your site is served.
 On Pantheon, this defaults to the root directory of the site's codebase (`code`).
-Specifying `web_docroot: true` in your [pantheon.yml](/pantheon-yml/#nested-docroot) file or in the [pantheon.upstream.yml](/pantheon-yml/#custom-upstream-configurations) file in your upstream allows you to serve site files from the `web` subdirectory of your site's code repository on all Pantheon environments (e.g. `code/web`).
+Specifying `web_docroot: true` in your [pantheon.yml](/pantheon-yml/#nested-docroot) file or in the [pantheon.upstream.yml](/pantheon-yml/#custom-upstream-configurations) file in your upstream allows you to serve site files from the `web` subdirectory of your site's code repository on all Pantheon environments (for example `code/web`).

 <Alert title="Warning" type="danger">

-Using Pantheon's one-click Dashboard updates feature depends on correctly setting the `web_docroot` property:
+Using Pantheon's one-click Dashboard updates feature depends on a correctly set the `web_docroot` property.

-- Composer-managed sites, including [Integrated Composer](/integrated-composer) sites, require setting the `web_docroot` property set in the `pantheon.upstream.yml` file.
+- Composer-managed sites, including [Integrated Composer](/integrated-composer) sites, require you to set the `web_docroot` property in the `pantheon.upstream.yml` file.
-- Sites that use a [Custom Upstream](/custom-upstream) require setting the `web_docroot` property set in the `pantheon.upstream.yml` file.
+- Sites that use a [Custom Upstream](/custom-upstream) require you to set the `web_docroot` property in the `pantheon.upstream.yml` file.
 - Sites that do not use Composer and do not use a Custom Upstream should not set the `web_docroot` property, if one-click Dashboard updates are desired.

 </Alert>